Configuration

 Local builder connection

-Once the connection to the redpesk infrastructure is completed, or if you have answered no (n
+Once the connection to the redpesk infrastructure is completed, or if you have answered no (n) to the first question, the rp-cli onboard then asks if you want to configure the redpesk local-builder connection.
+Answer yes (Y).

 $ rp-cli onboard

-Do you want to configure the redpesk backend connection?
+Do you want to configure the redpesk factory connection?
 (Y/n)

 > n